Beethoven (franchise): Reception

-Critical and public response

 Home media

 All films are available on DVD, both individually and as part of packs and collections of two or more films.

-Other media

-Toys

-A line of toys was produced in conjunction with the first two films, and some toys are available on an ongoing basis.

 Video games

-In 1993, a side-scrolling video game was released called Beethoven: The Ultimate Canine Caper based on Beethoven's 2nd for Super NES, Game Boy and DOS.

-In 1994, a version of Beethoven: The Ultimate Canine Caper, was developed for the Sega Genesis and Game Gear.
-Though completed, it was cancelled before release.
+In 1993, a side-scrolling video game was released called Beethoven: The Ultimate Canine Caper based on Beethoven's 2nd for Super NES, Game Boy, and MS-DOS.
+Versions of the game for the Genesis and Game Gear were developed, but they were cancelled before release.